 Avoid Quitting Your Job, if Possible

 As caregiving becomes more intensive, you might find yourself struggling to balance your work life and your caregiving journey.
 If you can, try to avoid quitting your job.
 Talk with your employer first and find out what other options are available to you.
+You can also talk to the caring staff at Assisting Hands Home Care and find out how we can assist you care for your loved one while you are at work.

 Find a Support Group